Camp encourages girls to pursue careers in STEM fields

 Deleon said she’s a fan of science and math but not many girls at her middle school share her passion.

-“I’ve made a lot of friends here,” she said, while some of her classmates tested out hot air balloon they made of tissue paper.
-They plan to launch the tethered balloons Friday.
+“I’ve made a lot of friends here,” she said, while some of her classmates tested out hot air balloons they made of tissue paper.
+They plan to launch the tethered balloons today.

 “It’s cool that people share my interests,” said Deleon, who would like to one day become a pharmacist.